mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 **Default:** none <br/>
 **Contexts:** http, server, location, if in location

-Disables processing of certain `cache-control` directives in the proxy server.
+Disables processing of certain `cache-control` directives in the response from the origin.
 The following directives can be ignored:

 *   no-cache
 *   no-store